|Total Family Income||Maximum Subsidy per Family per Month|

 How to Apply:

-Please submit your application using our online form.
+When applications are open, a link to the online application will be provided.
 You will need all of the documents listed above, saved as PDFs, in order to successfully complete and submit your application.

 See table above for CBP agency income limit and subsidy scale.
 Childcare providers are paid directly, after receipt and approval of the prior month’s invoice, by Automatic Clearing House (ACH) electronic payments from FCCS.